Close Alert Banner

 If your child is currently enrolled in French Immersion, but attends a school outside of our Board, you can register online or visit the one of the school listed above.

-Transportation is provided for our Extended French and French Immersion students if they reside within the busing zone and as per the busing guidelines.
+Transportation is provided for our French Immersion students if they reside within the busing zone and as per the busing guidelines.

 Programs